-ReadMe supports the following SAML 2.0 based SSO providers:
+ReadMe supports most SAML 2.0 based SSO providers including:

 By default, every member that signs in with SAML does not have access to the projects (either parent project or child project).
 The members that do, can log in, and request access for the project.